proshian/neuroswipe/README.md

 [predict_v2.py](src/predict_v2.py) is used to obtain word candidates for a whole dataset and pickle them

 > [!WARNING]
-> If the decoding algorithm in `predict_v2.py` script utilizes a vocabulary for masking (`use_vocab_for_generation: true` in the config), it is necessary to disable multiprocessing by passing the command-line argument `--num-workers 0` to the script.
+> If the decoding algorithm in `predict_v2.py` script utilizes a vocabulary for masking (if `use_vocab_for_generation: true` in the config), it is necessary to disable multiprocessing by passing the command-line argument `--num-workers 0` to the script.
 Otherwise, the prediction will take a long time.
+It's a bug that will be fixed